9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 explicitly choose to do so.
 We make this choice at *link time*, when we are generating an executable program.

--   The \"non-threaded\" runtime library runs all Haskell threads in a single operating system thread.
+-   The "non-threaded" runtime library runs all Haskell threads in a single operating system thread.
 This runtime is highly efficient for creating threads and passing data around in `MVars`.
--   The \"threaded\" runtime library uses multiple operating system threads to run Haskell threads.
+-   The "threaded" runtime library uses multiple operating system threads to run Haskell threads.
 It has somewhat more overhead for creating threads and using `MVars`.